Sup2point0/Assort/Yu-Gi-Oh!/thoughts/archetypes.md

 I remember when I first saw these cards all over *Master Duel* – this was just about when I was getting back into the game, so they were totally unfamiliar to me – and thinking, *’damn, cool names, cool art, cool cards’*.
 It was a wonderful kind of blissful ignorance.[^bliss-feel] While I thought the cards were cool, I really didn’t like how the deck functioned at first.
 A very linear and efficient combo, just felt kinda scummy for such low effort.

+[^bliss-feel]: I’m sure you know the feeling – when something is fresh and unfamiliar, and you’re navigating it for the first time.
+Everyone longs to have it back afterwards.

 As I’ve discovered the rest of the archetype though, and most importantly delved into its rich lore (courtesy of [Golden Nova Yu-Gi-Oh<sup>↗</sup>](https://youtube.com/@GoldenNovaYugioh)), I unknowingly came to love it.
 I still don’t play it, and don’t plan on playing it, but I absolutely adore the characters and art and the magnificent inter-weaving story.
 Can’t wait for part 2.
 I kinda hold an uncharged[^uncharged] respect for its efficiency and resiliency (for me at least, it’s one of the quintessential modern decks), and I do like that its combos have become more diverse and non-linear with the addition of all the new cards.
 Also, Branded is a blast to duel against.[^duel]

-[^bliss-feel]: I’m sure you know the feeling.
-When something is fresh and unfamiliar and you’re navigating it for the first time.
-Everyone longs to have it back afterwards.
 [^uncharged]: As in, kinda neutral, not really charged with any intense feeling.
 [^branded-duel]: I’m lookin’ at you, Drytron <3